Why Rest Feels Unnatural (And How Generational Trauma Keeps You in Survival Mode)

 TL;DR

-If rest makes you anxious, guilty, or uncomfortableβyouβre not lazy.
-Youβre likely carrying generational trauma patterns that taught your nervous system to equate rest with danger.
+If rest makes you anxious, guilty, or uncomfortable—you’re not lazy.
+You’re likely carrying generational trauma patterns that taught your nervous system to equate rest with danger.
 This post explores why slowing down feels so hard, how survival patterns get passed down, and how therapy (including therapy intensives) helps you break the cycle and finally feel safe enough to rest.

 You finally have a moment to slow down.